 Therapists who “get” what North Shore kids are dealing with in High School

-Your worried about your High Schooler.
+You’re worried about your High Schooler.
 In today’s world, there is so much pressure and stress for these High Schoolers.
-They have to balance academics, a social life and sports, music, etc.–all with very little sleep.
+They have to balance academics, social life, and sports, music, etc.–all with very little sleep.
 It’s no wonder so many adolescents are struggling to balance their emotions and moods.

 You can see all this stress and anxiety is taking a toll on your High Schooler.
 You’ve done all you can, but you’re not sure what to do next.